-Applications are invited for Hyundai Scholarship from full-time masters or doctoral students.
-Awards are made annually to both South Korean and U.S. citizens.
+Applicants are invited to apply for the Hyundai Scholarship which is providing by the George Washington University in the USA.
+The awards are made annually to both South Korean and U.S. citizens.

 The program is also designed to interest American scholars in Korea and to further the bilateral cultural, economic, and political exchanges between the United States and the Republic of Korea.